CannerCMS/docs.canner.io/docs/start-quick-3commands.md

 $ canner init
 ```

-It will ask you to select a schema template you want to use.
+It ask you to select a schema template you want to use.
 Feel free to select any one of them.

 ```shell
 Initializing...